lgodziejewski/react-redux-playground/README.md

 By default, it runs only tests according to current diff.
 If you want to run all tests, press 'a' after the interactive console is shown.

+Tests are currently implemented only for the `Comments` container(actions, reducers).

+There are also simple `render` tests for all views.

 ## Structure

 The `src` directory contains all of the source files - application bootstrapper index.js